arquillian/arquillian-container-openshift/README.md

 * _passphrase_ - the passphrase to SSH key, can be set via SSH_PASSPHRASE environment variable

-Note: For jbossas-7.0 cartridge automatic deployment must be disabled
+For jbossas-7.0 cartridge automatic deployment is disabled during execution of the tests.
+This means your application built from pom.xml is not available during testing.
+A workaround is to use a different application name and repository for testing.

+Note: Requires Maven Surefire plugin 2.9 or higher, because of [SUREFIRE-743](http://jira.codehaus.org/browse/SUREFIRE-743)